 (M.A. in Counseling students only.)
-Students in this course will be challenged to integrate counseling theory with biblical theology, including the gospel message and the role of faith, salvation, suffering, and forgiveness in the counseling process.
-Students will learn to articulate clearly and defend biblically their own positions on these doctrines and to develop a clear integrative perspective for their ministry of counseling.
+This course equips students to conceptualize professional counseling through a biblical worldview by highlighting core theological concepts related to pneumatology and ecclesiology.
+Students will then explore robust theological thinking around the intersection of sin, suffering, pathology, and the theological basis and purpose of counseling.
 Required for M.A. in Counseling students only; other degree students enroll in TH502.
 Prerequisite: TH506.
 2 credits.